 Individuals seeking services at Acadia are carefully assessed to determine whether or not enrollment at ACADIA is appropriate and if so, what type of services will be needed.
 Duration of programming will vary depending on the needs of the individual and availability of funding.

 Our day treatment program offers a full range of therapeutic services Monday through Friday, 8:30 am – 4:30 pm, in the community as well as in our spacious and well-equipped clinic facility located in the lovely Greenfield Corporate Center in Lancaster.
 Therapeutic services capitalize on preserved strengths to address areas for improvement identified through initial and ongoing evaluations.
 We provide individualized and adaptive counseling and positive behavioral programming to focus on problem-solving in the home and community, social skills development, communication skills, self-care skills, stress reduction and relaxation skills development, pre-vocational skills, volunteer opportunities, time management skills and leisure skills.

 Acadia’s residential programs are located in beautiful, well-maintained apartments and townhomes communities within 2 miles of our day treatment clinic.
 Our residences offer modern, well-equipped and attractive living quarters with private bedrooms for each person.
-Between 5 and 8 individuals live in each location, and have all the benefits of true community integration, enjoying natural social opportunities with neighbors.
+Between 3 and 8 individuals live in each location, and have all the benefits of true community integration, enjoying natural social opportunities with neighbors.
 The focus of programming is on life skills of daily living in a natural home environment, including:

-Group therapy activities focus on the application of social skills and problem-solving skills in everyday environments.
+Structured group activities focus on the application of social skills and problem-solving skills in everyday environments.
 They may be delivered in a variety of community venues, including shopping malls, grocery stores, movie theaters, sports arenas, parks and recreation centers, and so on.

 © 2018, Acadia.
 All Rights Reserved | Website & Hosting services provided by EZ Marketing